MQL vs SQL:

 - 38% higher win rates

-Also, it is found by Sirius Decision that companies achieved 1 in 4 achieved faster growth rate, and 27% had increased their profits in a year by aligning the sales and marketing teams.
+Also, it is found by Sirius Decision that 1 in 4 companies achieved a faster growth rate, and 27% had increased their profits in a year by aligning their sales and marketing teams.

-The alignment of the sales and marketing team increases the transparency, comfort, and gives each side ample freedom and responsibility for the passing and taking decisions against customer profiles.
-They together make the decisions, whether to nurture even more or to push for sales.
+The alignment of the sales and marketing team increases transparency, comfort, and gives each side ample freedom and responsibility for taking decisions on customer profiles.

 From MQL to SAL to SQL the alignment of both the marketing and sales team is crucial.

 - MQL vs SQL: There’s a huge difference between both the terms.